mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		$ echo 456d 7f5f 1c4b fe3b c916 b875 60ae 6a3e | tr -d ' ' | xxd -r -p | sha256sum -b | xxd -r -p | sha256sum -b | cut -c 1-8
 		fe3c6545

-A hexseed can be used to easily generate keys even without the MMGen software, as explained in [this tutorial][03].
+A hexseed can be used to generate keys even without the MMGen software, using basic command-line utilities, as explained in [this tutorial][03].

 #### <a name='a_ai'>Mnemonics, seeds and hexseeds: additional information</a>

-MMGen commands that take mnemonic, seed or hexseed data may receive the data from a prompt instead of a file.
+All MMGen commands that take mnemonic, seed or hexseed data may receive the data from a prompt instead of a file.
 Just omit the file name and specify the input
 format:

-		$ mmgen-walletconv -i words
+		$ mmgen-addrgen -i words 1-10
 		...
 		Enter mnemonic data: <type or paste your mnemonic here>

+This means that you may keep your seed entirely in your head, as either a mnemonic, seed or hexseed, and never record it anywhere on any medium.

 With the `-S` option, MMGen commands may be requested to print wallet data to screen instead of a file.
 To safeguard against over-the-shoulder, Van Eck